Personalized incentives as feedback design in generalized Nash equilibrium problems: Introduction

-We design a semi-decentralized scheme that allows the agents to compute (or track in a neighbourhood) a \gls{GNE} of a \emph{nonmonotone} \gls{GNEP} that admits an \emph{unknown} potential function, both in static and time-varying setting (\S \ref{sec:prob_def}).
-Specifically, in the outer loop of the proposed two-layer algorithm we endow a coordinator with an online learning procedure, aiming at iteratively integrating the (possibly noisy and sporadic) agents' feedback to learn some of their private information, i.e., the pseudo-gradient mappings associated to the agents' cost functions.
-The goal is to drive the population to an \gls{GNE}.
-The reconstructed information is thereby exploited by the coordinator to design parametric \emph{personalized incentives} for the agents \cite{simonetto2019personalized,ospina2020personalized,notarnicola2020distributed}.
-On its side, the population of agents receives those personalized incentives, computes a solution, i.e., a \gls{v-GNE}, to an extended game by means of available algorithms in the inner loop, and then returns feedback measures to the coordinator.
+In this framework, the proposed two-layer algorithm then reads as follows: in the outer loop, we endow a coordinator with an online learning procedure, aiming at iteratively integrating possibly noisy and sporadic agents' feedback to learn some of their private information, i.e., the pseudo-gradient mappings associated to the agents' cost functions.
+The reconstructed information is thereby exploited by the coordinator to design \emph{personalized incentives} \cite{simonetto2019personalized,ospina2020personalized,notarnicola2020distributed,Ospina2022} for the agents, which in turn compute a solution to an extended game, and then return (dis)satisfaction feedback measurements to the coordinator.